Insulin and Metabolic Disease

 Stress and Weight Gain

 Stress (anxiety) that never stops can permanently damage the central nervous system.
-The body has a way to prevent that damage, but the result is extremely unhealthy: making fat and storing it in the wrong places.
+Your body has a way to prevent that damage, but the result is extremely unhealthy: making fat and storing it in the wrong places.
 Stress-driven emotional/reward eating, and weight-gain are closely linked.

 The Tiger Scenario